-It’s been two years since Baltimore Police mandated the death penalty for 25-year-old Freddie Gray, for the truly heinous crime of possessing a “switchblade.”
+It’s been three years since Baltimore Police mandated the death penalty for 25-year-old Freddie Gray, for the truly heinous crime of possessing a “switchblade.”

 Telling is the mundanity in the news of legally-permissible, ethically-intolerable police violence — that Gray’s untimely and unnecessary demise has faded from headlines sardonically evinces this epidemic so many dismiss as unfounded until its frosty hand touches their lives.